calvin-cs262-Fall2024-TheATeam/Centsible-Project/UsabilityTestReport.md

 The usability test included the following instructions:

--Open the app and login in with the given credentials (user@example.com, password)
+- Open the app and login in with the given credentials (user@example.com, password)
 - Take a second to look at the home page – is it clear to you what all the elements are for?
 - How much do you have left in your budget in the Food category?
 - Imagine that you want to start taking the bus more often, and you want to budget $10.00 for the fare for the month.
 Add this to your budget.